deejonmustard/wsl-dev-setup/README.md

 - **Seamless GitHub integration** via GitHub CLI
 - **Organized directory structure** with configuration in ~/dev and dotfiles in ~/dotfiles
 - **Fastfetch** for system information display (modern neofetch alternative)
+- **Interactive and non-interactive modes** for flexible installation control

 ## Quick Install